A guide for payday lenders

 Charges and offences

-If it appears you are not complying with the Payday Loans Act, 2008, the regulations or an order made under the act, the Director designated by the Minister of Government and Consumer Services may apply to the Superior Court of Justice for an order, directing you to comply.
+If it appears you are not complying with the Payday Loans Act, 2008, the regulations or an order made under the act, the Director designated by the Minister of Public and Business Service Delivery may apply to the Superior Court of Justice for an order, directing you to comply.

 You can also be charged with an offence for:

 - not complying with the Payday Loans Act, 2008 or its regulations

 - failing to comply with any order made against you under the act

 If you are convicted, you can be fined up to $50,000 and/or imprisoned for up to two years less a day.
 The same applies to officers and directors who fail to take reasonable care to prevent a corporation from committing an offence and are convicted.

 Corporations and other entities can be fined up to $250,000 upon conviction.

 Refer to sections 54 and 55 of the Payday Loans Act, 2008 for more information about charges and offences.

 If you don’t comply with the Payday Loans Act, 2008 your business name and details will be published on the Consumer Beware List.